-It’s not unusual to be worried about the changes to your body that will come from being pregnant.
-If this is you, make sure you fit into your daily routine some strengthening exercises where it can make a massive difference.
-Namely, your stomach and pelvic floor.
+You could fit into your daily routine some strengthening exercises where it can make a massive difference - your stomach and pelvic floor.
+Here's how.

 Stomach strengthening exercises can make a real difference.
 They improve circulation, ease backache and make joints stronger.
 All of which helps you to feel at your best.